-Visualizing Foursquare Check-Ins: Insights about New Yorkers through the lens of Foursquare data
+Foursquare Check-Ins: Insights about NYC using data

 "Are you listening?", I asked my best friend as she tapped the screen of her space grey iPhone with her right index finger as she smiled at the screen.
 She wasn't.
 I looked around the restaurant, and I noticed that she was not the only one engrossed in her phone.

 This exchange inspired the idea for my Shiny app.
 The goal of my Shiny app was to visualize consumer behavior and interaction with social media.
 Specifically, what can we tell about New Yorkers by the way they use a specific app such as Foursquare?

 Foursquare is a search-and-discovery app that gives users recommendations for things to do, and places to eat and visit based on the user's current location and previous purchases, browsing, and check-in history.

 Back in 2012, the Foursquare app was different.
 Users had to actively "check-in" on their app to receive recommendations.
 The dataset that I used contains 227,428 check-ins in New York, which were collected over ten months (from 12 April 2012 to 16 February 2013).
 Each check-in has location data associated with it as well as the type of venue and the time of the check-in.
 This dataset was used initially for studying the spatial-temporal regularity of user activity in LBSNs (research paper).

 The venues of the check-ins are categorized into nine broad categories:

 - Food & Beverage

 Under the tab, "NYC Map" on my app, I visualized each check-in on the map of New York.
 The control widget panel on the left side of the screen allows you to select between the layers you would like to see.